Depreciation

 Detailed Explanation:

 Is your two-year-old car worth as much today as when you purchased it?
 Probably not.
-Your car has depreciated in value.
-In other words, it is worthless because its useful life is shorter.
-If you purchased your car for $20,000 and it is now worth $10,000, your car has depreciated $10,000.
+Your car has depreciated.
+In other words, it has lost value because its useful life has shortened.
+For example, if you purchased your car for $20,000 and it is now worth $10,000, it has depreciated by $10,000.

-In accounting, depreciation measures the used up capital.
-If an asset is used to generate income over several years, the taxpayer is normally not permitted to deduct the entire purchase in the year the asset was acquired.
-Instead, the cost can be recovered over the life of the asset.
-This is a depreciation expense.
-In the initial year when the asset is purchased the cash spent exceeds the amount of depreciation.
-However, in future years, no cash is spent, but depreciation is permitted.
-Depreciation reduces a company’s taxable income.
+In accounting, depreciation measures the reduction in an asset’s value due to use, wear and tear, or obsolescence.
+If an asset is used to generate income over several years, the taxpayer is typically not allowed to deduct the entire purchase cost in the year the asset was acquired.
+Instead, depreciation recovers the cost over the asset’s useful life.
+In the first year of ownership, the cash spent on the asset usually exceeds the depreciation.
+However, in subsequent years, no additional money is spent on the asset, but depreciation can still be deducted, reducing taxable income.

-• The taxpayer must own the property.
-Taxpayers may also depreciate any capital improvements for property the taxpayer leases.
+• Ownership of the Property The taxpayer must own the property.
+Taxpayers may also depreciate capital improvements made to a property they lease.

-• The property must have a determinable useful life of more than one year.
+• Determinable Useful Life The property must have a determinable useful life and last more than one year.

 Dig Deeper With These Free Lessons: